ZhaozzReal/IPAFinder/README.md

-## Infer differential usage of IPA sites
+## Infer statistically differential usage of IPA sites

-DEXSeq, which is widely used for differential exon usage analysis on RNA-seq data, was applied to detect differential usage of IPA sites.
+DEXSeq, which is widely used for differential exon usage analysis on standard RNA-seq data, was applied to detect differential usage of IPA terminal exon.
 This statistical framework could account for biological variability between replicates and is robust to changes in isoform abundance between conditions.

 **Command**